gmtribe/launchpad-CCA/docs/autogen/src/src/libraries/BidLib.sol/library.BidLib.md

 Scale a bid amount to its effective amount over the remaining percentage of the auction

-*The amount is scaled based on the remaining mps such that it is fully allocated over the remaining parts of the auction*
+*The amount is scaled based on the remaining mps such that it is fully allocated over the remaining parts of the auction It is not possible to avoid the division here because we must include the scaled up demand into tick demand and `sumCurrencyDemandAboveClearingX7` where we have no way to preserve the bid-level information.*

 ```solidity